fnoorian/gramEvol/README.md

 =====================================
 The files include source code and documentation of *gramEvol: Grammatical Evolution for R*.

-A vignette is under preparation and is available at request.

 ### Contact Information
  * Farzad Noorian <farzad.noorian@sydney.edu.au> (Maintainer)
  * Anthony Mihirana de Silva <anthonymihirana.desilva@sydney.edu.au>